abukhalil-LTUC-ASAC/201-reading-notes/HTML.md

 Scripting your way to success usually means trial and error, rinse and repeat.
 The same could be said about scripts in a computer, iterating through your failures until something good happens, methodically.

-Understanding what you want to do, and get some kind of [process and flowchart such as this kookie maker](https://gojs.net/latest/samples/flowchart.html) made to translate it to machine language that it could understand is your first step.
+Understanding what you want to do, and get some kind of [process and flowchart such as this kookie maker](https://gojs.net/latest/samples/flowchart.html) made, then translate it to machine language so that it could understand what you want done is your first step.

 Tasks are broken down, each time you find it too complicated, break it down again until its as simple as adding variables, implementing them into a function and loading up a result.